sidmund/tapeworm/README.md

 TARGET_DIR/P/painting.jpg
 ```

+Keep in mind that only files are moved, not subfolders of `INPUT_DIR`.
+So you cannot specify subfolders in yt-dlp's `-P` or `-o` options, if you want it to work with `tag` and/or `deposit` commands.

 #### input.txt

 This file is created the first time `tapeworm add LIBRARY URL|TERM...` is issued.
 Each line is treated as a separate URL or query.
 Note that `TERM...` is added as a YouTube search query.